kubesphere/website/content/zh/docs/v3.3/pluggable-components/auditing-logs.md

       elasticsearchDataVolumeSize: 20Gi    # The volume size of Elasticsearch data nodes.
       logMaxAge: 7                     # Log retention day in built-in Elasticsearch.
 It is 7 days by default.
       elkPrefix: logstash              # The string making up index names.
 The index name will be formatted as ks-<elk_prefix>-log.
-      externalElasticsearchUrl: # The Host of external Elasticsearch.
+      externalElasticsearchHost: # The Host of external Elasticsearch.
       externalElasticsearchPort: # The port of external Elasticsearch.
     ```